Strategyproof Multi-Item Exchange Under Single-Minded Dichotomous Preferences: Weak consistency implies strategyproofness

 \section{Weak consistency implies strategyproofness}

-We first present a general definition of weak consistency that applies to any social choice setting.
-Recall that in our setting, for any agent $i$ with demand set $D_i$, and for any two allocation $x_i$ and $y_i$, it is the case that $x_i \sim_i y_i$ if both $x_i$ and $y_i$ satisfy $i$ with respect to $D_i$ or neither satisfy her.
+We first define weak consistency.
+Recall that in our setting, for any agent $i$ with demand set $D_i$, and for any two allocations $x_i$ and $y_i$, it is the case that $x_i \sim_i y_i$ if both $x_i$ and $y_i$ satisfy $i$ with respect to $D_i$ or neither satisfy her.

+Consider $\rho(I)$ a set of feasible allocations defined with respect to some feasibility constraints $\rho$.
+A mechanism $M$ is \emph{weakly consistent} if for all $I=(N,O,e,D)$,